 - 27 July 2016 - In lieu of a regular meeting, our members are invited to attend one of the free evening lectures at the GRIP Conference.
-Evening Lectures begin at 7 PM, EXCEPT FOR THE MEETING ON TUESDAY NIGHT, WHICH BEGINS AT 6:45 AND ENDS LATE AT 9 PM, and are held at the La Roche College campus.
+Evening Lectures begin at 7 PM, and are held at the La Roche College campus.
 They are open to the public.
 The sessions are outlined below:

 - Monday, July 18 - Diane Gravel, CG, sponsored by Western Pennsylvania Genealogical Society.
 "Justice of the Peace: Miscellany, Mischief, Marriages, and More!"
 This lecture introduces a variety of records created by these local judicial / administrative officials.
 Learn techniques for identifying the justices and locating extant records using online resources.

 - Tuesday, July 19 - Thomas W. Jones, Ph.D., CG, CGL, FASG sponsored by the North Hills Genealogists.
 "Can a Complex Research Problem Be Solved Solely Online?"
 Step by step, attendees will suggest online sources and research strategies for tracing an ancestor who seems to disappear and reappear.
 The interactive case study will show both how such cases can be solved online and the limits of material online today.